mattvalleycodes/strummer-plus/README.md

 - `ObjectId`: Validates ObjectIds.
 - `Email`   : Validates valid email addresses.
 - `Coordinates`: Validates an array of two members [longitude, latitude].
+- `DateString`: Validates a string for the date can be parsed from it.
+- `Timezone`: Validates a string to be a timezone, based on the IANA Time Zone Database.

 ##Installation
 `npm install strummer-plus --save`